jameshanlon/cheese/cheese/pages/2019-12-Sue-Nicholls.md

 Since then, thanks to Sue’s continuing hard work, the project has surveyed more than 300 homes, to great acclaim by the householders.
 Earning local, national and international respect.
-Sue brought her scientific rigour to working with two successive interns from Bristol University, who were tasked with analyzing the outcomes of the thermal surveys.
-Thanks to Sue’s contribution and remarkable, quiet commitment, even when she was seriously ill, the project has been replicated twice in SE London and there are plans to extend it nationwide to make a significant contribution to combatting climate disruption.
+Sue brought her scientific rigour to working with two successive interns from Bristol University, who were tasked with analysing the outcomes of the thermal surveys.
+Thanks to Sue’s contribution and remarkable, quiet commitment, even when she was seriously ill, the project has been replicated twice in SE London and there are plans to extend it nationwide to make a significant contribution to combating climate disruption.

 We will miss her greatly.